junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Codeine—for severe pain—see [page 383](#page-383).

-## FOR STOPPING PAIN WHEN CLOSING WOUNDS: ANESTHETICS
+## FOR STOPPING PAIN WHEN CLOSING WOUNDS: anesthetics

 **Lidocaine (Lignocaine, Xylocaine)**